Zegalur/ats-prime-gen/docs/call_n.md

 ## The Problem

-We still can write and pass the typechecker:
+We still can write this and pass the typechecker:

 ```ats
 val          _ = f{n,i}(pfi | i)